ribeaud/SWA/lectures/3/readme.md

         the truth that does not vary when details are changed;
         the system inside the system;
         the metaphor.
-- Low-level modules contain detailed implementations of individual mechanisms needed to realize the policy.
+- Low-level modules contain detailed implementations of individual mechanisms needed to realise the policy.
 ]
 ???
 - High-level policies and business processes is what we want to reuse.